agentproxy-dev/agentproxy/README.md

 # Documentation

 The agentgateway documentation is available at [agentgateway.dev/docs](https://agentgateway.dev/docs/).
-Agentgateway has a built-in UI for you to explore connecting agent-to-agent or agent-to-tool :
+Agentgateway has a built-in UI for you to explore agentgateway connecting agent-to-agent or agent-to-tool:

 <div align="center">
   <img alt="agentgateway UI" src="img/UI-homepage.png">